 There’s something captivating about a lovely blue drink.
 Hpnotiq is the ultimate “blue” drink — a mix of exotic fruit juices, premium vodka, and cognac.
 You should always drink Hpnotiq thoroughly chilled or over ice.
 It mixes well with a variety of other liquors.
 One of my favorite winter drinks is Hpnotiq Heaven.

-Pour chilled Hpnotiq and Champagne into a Champagne flute.
-Slowly add Chambord.
-Garnish with cherries.
+- Pour chilled Hpnotiq and Champagne into a Champagne flute.

 Tuaca is one of the most elegant liqueurs you’ll find.
 I had it the first time at The Phoenician in Scottsdale, Arizona.
 The bartender at Il Terrazzo, the fine-dining restaurant at the resort, suggested I try Tuaca.
 I’ve been in love ever since.
 It was definitely a wow moment.